yujenyu/Group11_Project/Meetings/meeting.md

 ### Meeting Objective

-Set up everything before feedback meeting
+Set up everything before the feedback meeting

 ### Notes & decisions

 Finish and discuss prototyping.
+We decided the fundamental layout of our application.
+The application will divide into four section: front page, timeline, quiz, and spot differences.
+Users can scroll the page to switch between different sections.
+Basically, our application will be a full page scrolling style.

 ### Next steps

-Photoshop the painting for "Art Detective",

-do descriptions and questions for "Fun Facts".
+Photoshop the painting for "Art Detective", do descriptions and questions for "Fun Facts".